Marie Royce: Career

 Royce was a faculty member at California State Polytechnic University, Pomona.
 While working in the private sector for over 30 years, Royce held senior management positions at Marriott International, Choice Hotels International, Procter & Gamble, and Alcatel-Lucent.

 Royce served as a private sector appointee on the Advisory Committee on International Communications and Information Policy (ACICIP) at the U.S. Department of State.

-While serving as Assistant Secretary of State, Royce was named by President Donald J. Trump to the official Presidential Delegation to attend the final match of the 2019 FIFA Women's World Cup in Lyon, France, on July 7, 2019.
+While serving as assistant secretary of state, Royce was part of the presidential delegation to the final match of the 2019 FIFA Women's World Cup in Lyon, France.